Cookies on this website

 Telephone: 0151 336 4121

-The practice will be offering RSV vaccinations to eligible patients from 7th September 2024.
-To find out more about this vaccine, please go to the homepage.
 You can now register to be a patient at this practice, via the NHS App - see the registrations page to begin the process.
-Enhanced Access appointments with a Nurse and GP are available at this surgery on a Monday evening and a Saturday morning.
-As christmas is around the corner, please ensure that your order your prescriptions in pleanty of time to ensure that you have enough to last over the festive period.
-You can order via your normal route or via the NHS App.
+Enhanced Access appointments with a Nurse and GP are available at this surgery on a Wednesday evening and a Saturday morning.

 Tests & Results

-Where pathology and x-ray results show that further action is required the Practice will contact you and let you know what further action is necessary.
+Where pathology and x-ray results show that further action is required the Practice will contact you if any further action is necessary.

 Even if you do not hear from us, you are welcome to check your results.
 In this case, please telephone the surgery